gatling/gatling/src/docs/content/reference/current/http/sse/index.md

 You deal with incoming messages with checks.

-Beware to not miss messages that would be received prior to setting the check.
+Beware of not missing messages that would be received prior to setting the check.

-Gatling currently only supports blocking checks that will waiting until receiving expected message or timing out.
+Gatling currently only supports blocking checks that will wait until receiving expected message or timing out.

 ### Set a Check